Chebbebang/Pokemon-Card/README.md

 Contributions to this repository are welcome.
 If you would like to contribute, please fork the repository, make your changes, and submit a pull request.
 Be sure to follow any contribution guidelines specified in the repository.

-## License

-The code in this repository is distributed under the [MIT](https://choosealicense.com/licenses/mit/) License.
-You can find the full text of the license in the LICENSE file.